US STOCKS-Wall St ends lower as taper acceleration worries pile onto virus angst | Business

 "The principal contributor to the decline in stock prices today is the Powell commentary, regarding the upcoming Fed meeting, about accelerating the tapering of their bond buying program, which obviously leads to the prospect that rate hikes come sooner next year," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
 "That somewhat hawkish shift in tone caught the market flatfooted," Luschini said.

+For the month, the S&P registered a decline of 0.8%, while the Dow dropped 3.7% and the Nasdaq eked out a 0.25% gain.
+Only seven of the benchmark S&P 500 components gained ground on Tuesday.

+For the day, all the 11 major S&P industry sectors fell with seven of those sectors falling more than 2%.
+Communication services lead the losses with a 3% drop followed by Utilities' 2.9% drop.
+As oil prices tumbled, energy were under pressure throughout the session, closing down 2.5%.
+The top performer was information technology, falling just 0.96%, with help from Apple Inc, which boasted a recording closing high and a 3.2% gain for the day.

-Tuesday's decline was a reversal after Monday's rally in which stocks regained some of the ground they had lost on Friday when the market first sold-off on news of the virus variant.
+Tuesday's decline was a sharp reversal after Monday's rally in which stocks regained some ground they had lost on Friday when the market sold-off swiftly on news of the virus variant.
 "The market is clearly in some treacherous waters right now.
 You've had two significant pullbacks out of the last three trading days.
 This is certainly shaking some of the complacent longs in the market," said Wedbush's James.

-While the Food and Drug Administration said it hopes to have information about the effectiveness of current COVID-19 vaccines against Omicron, vaccine companies appeared divided.
-BioNTech's chief executive said the BioNTech and Pfizer COVID-19 vaccine will likely offer strong protection against severe disease from the variant, while Moderna Inc's CEO told the Financial Times that COVID-19 shots are unlikely to be as effective against the new variant as they have been previously.
+While the Food and Drug Administration said it hopes to have information about the effectiveness of current COVID-19 vaccines against Omicron, vaccine companies were divided.
+BioNTech's chief executive said the vaccine his company supplies in partnership with Pfizer will likely offer strong protection from severe illness in variant cases.
+But Moderna Inc's CEO told the Financial Times that COVID-19 shots are unlikely to be as effective against the new variant as they have been previously.

-Moderna shares fell while Regeneron Pharmaceuticals Inc were also under pressure after it said its COVID-19 antibody treatment and other similar drugs could be less effective against Omicron.
-Travel and leisure stocks slumped, with S&P 1500 Airlines and the S&P 1500 Hotels, Restaurant and Leisure indexes both declining on concerns of more border restrictions.
+Moderna shares fell 4.4% while Regeneron Pharmaceuticals Inc lost 2.7% after it said its COVID-19 antibody treatment and other similar drugs could be less effective against Omicron.
+Travel and leisure stocks slumped, with the S&P 1500 Hotels, Restaurant and Leisure indexes fell more than 2% while the S&P 1500 Airlines index lost 0.6%.

-The small-cap Russell 2000 index also fell.
+The small-cap Russell 2000 index fell 1.9%.
 The virus uncertainty has triggered fresh alarm at a time when supply chain logjams are weighing on economic recovery and central banks globally are contemplating a return to pre-pandemic monetary policy to tackle a surge in inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)